RakibHasanDev/RakibHasanDev/README.md

 <h1 align="center">Hi <img src = "https://raw.githubusercontent.com/shakilahmedatik/shakilahmedatik/main/hi.gif" width="50px" height="50px">, I'm Rakib Hasan</h1>
 <h3 align="center">A Passionate MERN Stack Developer From BD</h3>

-I am a web developer with an amazing ability to develop websites that are both functional and aesthetically pleasing.
+I am a MERN Stack developer with an amazing ability to develop websites that are both functional and aesthetically pleasing.
 I have a strong understanding of web standards and best practices, and I am passionate about creating websites that users will find easy to use and visually appealing.
 I am also proficient in a variety of programming languages and tools, and I have a proven track record of delivering successful projects on time and within budget.

 <!-- ![GitHub streak stats](https://streak-stats.demolab.com/?user=RakibHasanDev)   -->
 <p align="center"><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=RakibHasanDev" alt="RakibHasanDev" /></p>